Frontendry/frontendry-wp-post-formats-ui/README.md

 The supported WP post formats are Video, Gallery, Audio, Link and Quote.

+1. After installing and activating the plugin, you'll get metaboxe(s) for the respective post type.
-After installing the plugin, use these field values on your theme.
-The values should be within the loop.
+2. Use the below field values on your theme.
+This should be within The Loop.
 Enjoy!!!

 1. For Video Post Format: